Qazeer/artefacts.help/pages/windows/registry_typedurls.md

 ### Overview

-The `TypedURLs` registry tracks URLs entered (typed, pasted, or auto-completed) in the `Internet Explorer (IE)` web browser search bar.
+The `TypedURLs` registry key tracks URLs entered (typed, pasted, or auto-completed) in the `Internet Explorer (IE)` web browser search bar.
 Web searches are not stored, only the URLs entered are tracked.

 Starting with `IE8`, entries are added / updated in near real-time.